maplibre/maplibre.github.io/content/news/2022-10-07-oliver-coordinator.md

 - Sponsorship - communication, formalized process, fundraising
 - Recruitment campaign - collect a list of candidates for the roles of maintainer, developer (keen on bounties), backup coordinator and secretary
-- Active hiring and interviews: Hire a maintainer for MapLibre GL Native
+- Active hiring and interviews: Hire a maintainer for MapLibre Native
 - Implement a bounty system
 - Develop and document organizational processes - budget, roles, time tracking, roadmaps
 - Ensure smooth operation - meetings announcements, communication